MonkmanMH/DataScienceResources_draft/docs/Design.md

 Design elements come into play when producing a finished artifact, be it a report, chart, web page, ...

+* [Data Graphics Research](http://geog.uoregon.edu/datagraphics/index.htm), Department of Geography, Oregon State University -- "The data graphics research program seeks to _further scientific and technical communication by improving the quality of data graphics._"

+***

 ## Colour

 R has a variety of colour palettes available beyond what's possibe in base R; this isn't intended to be comprehensive but instead useful.

 ***